Codecademy/docs/CONTRIBUTING.md

 ## How do I contribute?

-There are different ways in which you can contribute:
+Thanks for your interest; we'd love to work with you! 💖 There are many ways to contribute to Codecademy Docs:

-- Editing an exisiting entry.
+- Submit Editing an exisiting entry.
 - Creating a new entry.
 - Submit content bugs in [Issues](https://github.com/Codecademy/docs/issues).
 - Give us product feed in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).